NeoScout-tech/ScoutMap-DIY/README.md

   - Serial command interface.
   - HTTP report upload.
   - Debug mode with detailed logs.

-- **Localization System** (100% 💪)
-  - JSON-based localization for English and Russian.
-  - Easy-to-extend system for adding new languages without code changes.
-  - All user-facing strings (except debug logs) fully translated.

 - **ESP32 Migration** (10% 🚧)
   - Port the codebase to ESP32 for our custom NetScout device.